Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

 After completing this lab, you will be able to:

-- Prepare to load data
++ Task 1: Prepare to load data.
-- Load data warehouse tables
++ Task 2: Load data warehouse tables.
-- Perform post-load optimization
++ Task 3: Perform post-load optimization.

 ### Estimated timing: 120 minutes